SCA-OAU/LearnLink/BackendDevelopment/Backend.md

 - **[PyCoders Weekly](https://pycoders.com/)**: Weekly updates on Python development.
 - **[Django News](https://django-news.com/)**: A newsletter for Django-related news, tutorials, and resources.
 - **[The Changelog](https://changelog.com/)**: News and updates from the open-source community, including backend technologies.
+- **[Interview preparation](https://blog.algomaster.io/)**: A newsletter on Data Structures and Alogorithms(DSA) and System Design Interview preparation.
+- **[Backend Weekly](https://newsletter.masteringbackend.com/p/interpreter-and-memento-method-design-patterns-gof)**: A newsletter on weekly updates on backend.

 📧 **Subscribe to these and more** to keep learning and improving your skills!